lucydot/effmass/README.md

 These correspond to the valence band maxima and conduction band minima.
 Maxima and minima within a certain energy range can also be located.

 **Calculate curvature, transport and optical effective masses:**
-The curvature (aka inertial), transport and optical effective masses are calculated using the derivatives of a fitted polynomial function.
+The curvature (aka inertial) and transport masses are calculated using the derivatives of a fitted polynomial function.
 The optical effective mass can also be calculated assuming a Kane dispersion.

 **Assess the extent of non-parabolicity:**
 Parameters of the Kane quasi-linear dispersion are calculated to quantify the extent of non-parabolicity over a given energy range.